Why Your YouTube Titles Rank but Don’t Get Clicks (And How to Fix It)

 • Repeat phrases

-This creates robotic titles like:
+This creates robotic titles:

 YouTube Title Generator Free Online SEO Tool

-Reason #3: The Title Doesn’t Match Viewer Intent
+Reason #3: Title Doesn’t Match Viewer Intent

-Ranking only tells you what people searched for.
+Ranking tells you what people searched for.
+CTR depends on why they searched.

 Better Approach

-Instead of generic titles, address the problem behind the search.
+Address the problem behind the search:

 YouTube Title Ideas